nrfconnect/sdk-nrf/include/net/download_client.rst

 It is therefore recommended to use the largest fragment size to minimize the network usage.
 Make sure to configure the :option:`CONFIG_DOWNLOAD_CLIENT_BUF_SIZE` and the :option:`CONFIG_DOWNLOAD_CLIENT_HTTP_FRAG_SIZE` options so that the buffer is large enough to accommodate the entire HTTP header of the request and the response.

-The application must provision the TLS credentials and pass the security tag to the library when using HTTPS and calling the :cpp:func:`download_client_connect` function.
+The application must provision the TLS credentials and pass the security tag to the library when using HTTPS and calling the :c:func:`download_client_connect` function.
-To provision a TLS certificate to the modem, use :cpp:func:`modem_key_mgmt_write` and other :ref:`modem_key_mgmt` APIs.
+To provision a TLS certificate to the modem, use :c:func:`modem_key_mgmt_write` and other :ref:`modem_key_mgmt` APIs.

 CoAP and CoAPS (DTLS 1.2)
 =========================